ikechuwkwu11/flask_plaza_/README.md

-Flask Plaza
+# 🏛️ Flask Plaza

-A lightweight, beginner-friendly Flask web application that serves as a plaza-style site for submitting and displaying content via dynamic forms.
-This project uses **Flask-WTF** for form handling and is structured for clean separation of concerns using `forms.py`.
+Flask Plaza is a lightweight, beginner-friendly web application built with Flask.
+It serves as a "plaza-style" site where users can submit and display content dynamically via web forms.
+Designed with clarity and modularity in mind, the project is perfect for learning or extending Flask form-based functionality.

-Features
+## ✨ Features
--  Custom forms using `forms.py` and Flask-WTF
+- Custom forms using forms.py with Flask-WTF
--  Submit and display content dynamically
+- Dynamically submit and display user-generated content
--  Organized project structure
+- Clean and organized project structure
--  Templating with Jinja2
+- Jinja2 templating for layout and rendering
--  CSRF protection for all forms
+- Built-in CSRF protection for all forms
+- Beginner-friendly and easily extendable

-Tech Stack
+## 🛠 Tech Stack
+- Layer	Technology
-- Backend: Python, Flask
+- Backend	Python, Flask
-- Forms: Flask-WTF
+- Forms	Flask-WTF
-- Database: SQLite (can be replaced)
+- Database	SQLite (default, can be replaced)
-- Templating Engine: Jinja2
+- Templating	Jinja2
-- Styling: Bootstrap (optional)
+- Styling	Bootstrap (optional)

-Project Structure
+## 🧪 Example Use Cases
+- Submit user messages or comments
+- Create mini guestbooks or feedback boards
+- Quickly prototype data submission flows

+## 📌 Notes
+- You can extend the project with user authentication, database models, or admin features.
+- To persist content, connect to a database using SQLAlchemy or another ORM.